MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Introduction

-Leibniz's relativistic space, time and motion ideas were further developed by Ernst Mach in his 1883 \textit{The Science of Mechanics} (which inspired Einstein to develop GR, who originally coined the term “Mach's principle"), in which he criticizes Newton's conclusion of his bucket of water experiment stating that “\textit{No one is competent to say how the experiment would turn out if the sides of the vessel increased in thickness and mass till they were ultimately several leagues thick.}”\cite{Mach1881}.
-According to Mach, the relative rotation of the water with respect to the the bucket produces no noticeable centrifugal forces, and such forces are instead produced by its relative rotation with respect to Earth and the other celestial bodies (in this way, the relative motion between the several leagues thick bucket and the water could produce noticeable centrifugal forces in the water, and perhaps their non-relative motion could reduce these forces when both rotate with respect to the rest of the universe).
+Leibniz's relative space, time and motion ideas were further developed by Ernst Mach in his 1883 \textit{The Science of Mechanics}, in which he criticized Newton's conclusion of his bucket of water experiment stating that “\textit{No one is competent to say how the experiment would turn out if the sides of the vessel increased in thickness and mass till they were ultimately several leagues thick.}”\cite{Mach1881}.
+According to Mach, the relative rotation of the water with respect to the bucket produces no noticeable centrifugal forces, and such forces are instead produced by its relative rotation with respect to Earth and the other celestial bodies (in this way, the relative motion between the several leagues thick bucket and the water could produce noticeable centrifugal forces in the water, and perhaps their non-relative motion could reduce these forces when both rotate with respect to the rest of the universe).
 In contrast to Newton, who attempted to explain the physical effects of inertia through a sort of resistance to motion within an unobservable absolute space with no physical properties, Mach conceived inertia as an interaction that required other external bodies to manifest.
-Newton did not suspect that the change in the water's shape could be due to rotation relative to the rest of the universe because his action at a distance gravitational force from his infinite and homogeneous universe acting on the water cancels out according to Newton's shell theorem and it is independent of velocity or acceleration.
-But no local phenomena can ever be isolated from the rest of the universe, which certainly reaches the water even if the sum of these forces is zero.
-According to Mach, and in opposition to Newton's conclusions, a spinning bucket of water in an empty universe would not change the water's shape (one could not detect relative motion in an empty universe, it would be undefinable), and if the rest of the universe was set spinning while the bucket was at rest, the water surface would curve, as both the spinning of the bucket or the spinning of the universe are indistinguishable systems without an absolute space.
+Inertia would depend upon an interaction between masses.
+Newton did not suspect that the change in the water's shape could be due to rotation relative to the rest of the universe because his action at a distance gravitational force from an infinite and homogeneous universe acting on the water cancels out according to Newton's shell theorem and is independent of velocity or acceleration.
+But no local phenomena can ever be isolated from the rest of the universe, and its effect certainly reaches the water even if the sum of these forces is zero.
+According to Mach, and in opposition to Newton's conclusions, a spinning bucket of water in an empty universe would not change the water's shape (one could not detect relative motion in an empty universe, it would be undefinable), and if the rest of the universe was set spinning while the bucket was at rest, the water surface would curve, as both the spinning of the bucket and water or the spinning of the universe are indistinguishable systems without an absolute space.
+Thus, for Mach, the relativity symmetry of acceleration is broken by the existence of a background matter universe.